frestr/armshaker/README.md

 # armshaker
-armshaker is processor fuzzer targeting the Armv8-A ISA.
+armshaker is a processor fuzzer targeting the Armv8-A ISA.
 It can be used to find hidden instructions in hardware processors or other implementations of the ISA like emulators.

 In essence, it works by executing undefined instructions and checking whether the execution generates an undefined instruction exception or not, in the form of a SIGILL signal sent to the process.
 If no SIGILL is received, the instruction is marked as hidden and logged.
 The limited size of the three instruction sets in Armv8-A (A64, A32 and T32) makes it feasible to do an exhaustive search over the whole instruction space using this method.